GPflow/GPflow/README.md

 #### Latest source from GitHub

+(Be aware that this changes regularly and new commits on the `develop` branch may break your code.)

 With the release of _TensorFlow_ 2.1 and _Tensorflow Probability_ 0.9, you should only need to run
 ```bash
 pip install -e .